 Internal & External Stakeholders

-This one the most simple classification of project stakeholders.
-You can easily understand from the following diagram.
+This is one of the most simple classifications of project stakeholders.
+You can easily understand the following diagram.

 Internal stakeholders are internal to the organization.
 Let see stakeholders examples with types of stakeholders;